uclaacm/hackschool-f20/session-3-dom-api/README.md

 document.
 The object here refers to the JavaScript object that we learned last time.

-This means that we can store our HTML elements (each tag is an element) as a variable in JavaScript and manipulate it as an object.
+This means that we can store an HTML element (each tag is an element) as a variable in JavaScript and manipulate it as an object.

 Still sounds very vague right?
 Let's put this in concrete code.
 The DOM means